bdelacretaz/openwhisk-playground/statebox/README.md

 Statebox experiments
 ===

-Experimenting with https://github.com/wmfs/statebox in an OpenWhisk environment.
+Experimenting with https://github.com/wmfs/statebox in an OpenWhisk environment, to run state machines with continuations: a state machine can be paused, potentially for a long time, by saving its state in Redis.
+A continuation ID is output when that happens, allowing the state machine to be restarted from the same point and with the same context data later.

 To test this locally (requires a Redis server at localhost 6379) use: